-Divided into two hour slabs of cryptic meetings, hostage negotiations, and jarring moments of gratuitous sex, we don't learn much in CARLOS, but we 'feel' like we do.
+Divided into three two-hour slabs of cryptic meetings, hostage negotiations, and jarring moments of gratuitous sex, we don't learn much in CARLOS, but we 'feel' like we do.
 The middle slab is the best: Carlos and company take the 1975 OPEC meeting hostage and are supposed to fly to Iraq for sanctuary, but Saddam turns out to have been up to shady treacherous tricks even then.
-Back when 'we' did negotiate with terrorists letting them steal a plane and hostages meant they'd fly to some safe haven country and usually release the prisoners and plane.
-But that doesn't last long, and Carlos runs the risk of having a safe country's regime change hands while still on the tarmac, leaving him SOL.
-If you were wondering about where the whole "we don't negotiate with terrorists" thing got started, meet the guy who ruined it for everyone: Carlos the Jackal, who grabs hostages and demands planes to safe havens the way the rest of us order tickets online, at least until policy changes.
+Back when 'we' did negotiate with terrorists, taking hostages was an easy way to fly to some safe haven country whereupon the terrorists would usually release the prisoners and plane -- why not?
+As long as they did, their demands were more likely to be met the next time.
+And anyway, so many of the terrorists were good looking and educated, you know, college kids.
+But that didn't last long, terrorists lost their sense of humor and sexiness, and Carlos got his comeuppance when his safety zone's regime changed hands while he was still on the tarmac, leaving him SOL.
+Such is life.

-By the end it's a bit of a drag as Carlos (Edgar Ramirez) loses all his friends and allies and the new post-communist world takes effect and there's just no place for an airport-fightin' man.
-But overall CARLOS is an invaluable peek at the other side of the curtain, which few of us in the States ever imagined.
-At least they kept their 70s decor longer.
+By the end it's a bit of a drag as Carlos (Edgar Ramirez) loses all his friends and allies and the new post-communist world takes effect and there's just no place for an airport-fightin' man now that the whole world has been divvied up--every country getting $$ from either side to keep the Jackal at bay.
+Even with the bummer slow descent (rather than a fiery SCARFACE finale), CARLOS is an invaluable peek at the other side of the curtain, which few of us in the States ever imagined or would film so objectively.
+It takes a Socialist country like France, who kept their 70s decor longer and never routed the commies out of their academic tenures, to make a grand film like CARLOS.
 And there are sexy girl terrorists whom Carlos sleeps with at the drop of a hat, the most noticeable of which is Nora von Waldstätten as Magdalene Kopp, Carlos' future wife.
-Their hook-up (below) is one of the first times I've been genuinely turned on by a seduction scene in years.
+Their hook-up (top) is one of the first times I've been genuinely turned on by a seduction scene in years.
 Years!
+Maybe it's the red dark room lighting, or the amazing von Waldstätten's jet black hair and pale skin--a combo that sends me, Jackson.
 But again, not much reason for it in the long run, except to show Carlos is seductive.
-You can feel the drag of his attraction to him in Waldstätten's eyes and speech.
+You can feel the drag of her attraction to him in her eyes and speech, like a gravitational drug.

 What's bizarre is that Asia Argento is not involved.
 CARLOS is perfect Assayas material and Argento was the perfect Assayas heroine in BOARDING GATE, and like that film and DEMONLOVER, there's that impression in CARLOS of what Steven Shaviro called "Post-Cinematic Affect" (a highly recommended book) and I know there's some critics that seem to miss what 'post-cinematic affect' - is all about, the best I can sum it up is two things, 1) Asia Argento, and 2) international air travel:

-Postmodern affect in the States--from what I discern via Shaviro's book-- is based around the complete saturation of the image.
+Postmodern affect in the States--from what I discern via Shaviro's book-- is based around the complete saturation of the image, to the point reality --if it exists or ever did --is lost, or inseparable from said saturation.
 SOUTHLAND TALES and GAMER are examples of this in Shaviro's book - not dividing lines so much between nations and corporate economies as between screen and person; the image and the 'real' within the film's diegetic framework collapse into one another and the world grows cold and strange and much wider than the cinema has ever before been able to conjure.
 The post-cinematic affect breaks down difference just as when you're in an airport you're neither here nor there, in a post-cinematic affect you're neither safe nor in danger, neither an actor nor an extra, neither on TV or in front of it.
 Assayas landed on the map with this in his IRMA VEP which collapsed eight ways from Sunday a visit from Maggie Cheung to a French film studio, and the subsequent breakdown of authority and knowledge about a project.

 One of the first sights of this post-cinematic might well be Fellini's 8 1/2 wherein the director onscreen creates the movie we watch as a defense mechanism against nosy producers.
 Godard makes films that operate on this post-cinematic level, flattening the dimensions of the mise-en-scene, and boiling whole narratives down to detourned Cocoa-Cola ads.
 And you know why there ain't more of it?
-Because the terrorists--the cool, sexy, crazy international Marxist-version, not the stubbly and sandy new a-Qaeda-holic version-- lost!!
+Because the terrorists--the cool, sexy, crazy international Marxist-version, not the stubbly and sandy new a-Qaeda--- lost!!
 They blew it.
 The globalizing forces of evil capitalism won.
 What can a poor boy do?
-Except sing to karaoke "Streetfightin' Man"?
-In this paralyzed post-cinematic town there's just no place for a Carlos outside a first person shooter Playstation game.
+Except sing a karaoke "Streetfightin' Man"?
+In this paralyzed post-cinematic town there's just no place for a Carlos... outside a first person shooter game on Playstation.